 Budget depends on where you’re going and what you’re planning to do.
 When we travel around the country, it typically costs us anywhere from P700 to P1500 a day (including budget accommodation, food and tours — excluding the flight fees).

 When is the best time to visit the Philippines

 As I live here, I can tell you that the weather in the Philippines is just plain crazy.
 That aside, December to February are the coolest months and experience few rainfalls, so it’s best to book within this period.

 March to May comprises the summer months, so you’re guaranteed good weather all throughout as well as peak rates.
 June to November are the rainy months.
-I like traveling during off-season because rates can be haggled down and there are few tourists, but of course there’s always the risk of getting stranded due to weather disturbances.
+I like traveling during off-season because rates can be haggled down and there are few tourists.
+In fact, not only once did we explore beaches where there were literally no one else but us!
+But of course there’s always the risk of getting stranded due to weather disturbances.

 How long to stay in a province?